rajag0pal/FaceMaskDetector/README.md

         └─ annotations
 ```

-Image has to be unzipped to 'Tensorflow/workspaces/allimages' directory and then train test split has to be done.
+Dataset has to be unzipped to 'Tensorflow/workspaces/allimages' directory and then train test split has to be done.

 ```
 # unzipping images seperately